dylanbarrett-analytics/SaaS_cohort_analysis/README.md

 ## **Introduction**

-At least in this case, it's not so much about the destination... it's about how one gets there.

 A **user journey** illustrates the sequence of steps a user takes while interacting with a website.
 Understanding *how users interact* over many sessions is key to discovering consistent behaviors that ultimately lead to **purchases**.

 This project analyzes detailed web session data from a SaaS (Software as a Service) product. *SaaS* refers to applications delivered via the internet, such as Salesforce, Microsoft Office 365, or Dropbox, where users access software through their browser as opposed to a program installation.